4-L3X/racfhound/README.md

 Current supported classes are GROUP, USER, FACILITY, SURROGAT, UNIXPRIV, DATASET, GCICSTRN and TCICSTRN.

+## Note
+If you're allowed to do an IRRDBU00 database unload, have a look at Jonathan Prince's [RACFHound](https://github.com/JonathanPrince/racfhound/tree/master).
+It's a far more extensive ingestor.

 ## Graph Nodes and Edges
 #### Nodes
 - `RACF_Group`